am93596/sre_iac_ansible/README.md

 [aws]
 ec2-instance ansible_host=ec2-ip ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/sre_key.pem
 ```
-- ssh into the machine, then exit
+- ssh into the machine - if this fails, then add `sudo` to the start of the ssh command, then exit

 - then do `sudo ansible aws -m ping --ask-vault-pass`